Hiroreco/enreco-archive/recap-data/texts/letters/to-gonathon.md

 Even if it's by the queen's orders, I think it would be much better for everyone if you could stand up for yourself.

-I was hoping to impart to you one last gift, but as per your wishes I I will not give the memory pearl.
+I was hoping to impart to you one last gift, but as per your wishes I will not give the memory pearl.

 Instead, thank you and sorry for taking this burden of memory from me.